Updated November 13th, 2024

 For Those That Want to Collect

 If your child is more of a COLLECTOR, booster packs provide wonderful variety and a fun surprise factor in each package.
-If your child is a fan of a certain Pokemon like Charizard or Pikachu, there are “oversized” card packages which come with a variety of items.
+If your child is a fan of a certain Pokémon like Charizard or Pikachu, there are “oversized” card packages which come with a variety of items.

 About Booster Packs

 Q: What are booster packs?
-They currently consist of ten cards, generally made up of Pokemon, an elemental card, a trainer or item card, and a code card.
+They currently consist of ten cards, generally made up of Pokémon, an elemental card, a trainer or item card, and a code card.
 The code card allows people to redeem virtual cards–if that’s your thing.
 Cards are also designated a rarity via a circle (common), diamond (uncommon), and star (rare).
 Modern packs generally contain at least one rare and three uncommon cards.

 Q: What are the types of rare cards?
-In this latest series, Sword and Shield, there are V cards.
-These are more rare, highly coveted cards, as the Pokemon tend to be stronger and come with full art.
-There are also VMAX cards, Pokemon that evolve from their V form, V-Union, four Pokemon cards combining into one larger card, and VSTAR, Pokemon new to the Brilliant Star expansion.
-The bottom line is that they are rare, powerful, and beautiful cards.
+In the previous series, Sword and Shield, there are V, VMAX, and VSTAR cards.
+These are more rare, highly coveted cards, as the Pokémon tend to be stronger and come with full art.

 Pokemon Kits, Tins, Battle Decks, Oh My!